A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Key Procedures:

-* Measuring the mass of the paper and the contents of the jars after the reaction.
+• Accurately measuring the mass of the jars and paper before and after the reaction.